 Seagull Guitars: S6 Original and Maritime SWS

-When it comes to intermediate-level guitars Seagull is a brand that gets my top recommendation.
-This is a Canadian company with a great attention to detail and some beautiful and innovative designs.
+When it comes to intermediate-level guitars Seagull is a brand that deserves a lot of attention.
+This is a Canadian company with a great eye for detail and some beautiful and innovative designs.
 Their guitars continually get good reviews for their value, sound and performance.

 Of course it is important that mid-level instruments are affordable, but they must also have the sound and quality needed to get you through the next few years until you are ready to drop some serious coin on a pro-level guitar.
 These Seagull guitars deliver exactly that and are even good enough that you may never choose to upgrade.